-Following the sale of Datong on March 25, 2011, we present our financial results for the years ended December 2008, 2009, 2010 and 2011 on both a continuing and discontinued basis.
-Revenues, expenses, assets and liabilities related to Datong for the years ended December 31, 2008, 2009, 2010 and 2011 have been carved out from the audited consolidated financial statements.
+Following the sale of Datong on March 25, 2011, we present our financial results for the years ended December 2009, 2010 and 2011 on both a continuing and discontinued basis.
 Profits and losses related to Datong were presented as discontinued operations while profits and losses for the remaining business were presented as continuing operations.